Chapter 5: Apologies and Acceptances

 “Good, that means we’ve got to get you some exercise and food.”

 “I don’t know if I can walk,” she started, but it was too late, Slade was at her side, helping her out of the bed and onto her feet.

-He looked at Ebony as they walked around the room, “I have to ask,” he couldn’t look at her, “Is it mines?”
+He looked at Ebony as they walked around the room, “I have to ask,” he couldn’t look at her, “Is it mine?”

 Ebony was too weak to pull away from him and knock him unconscious, though she really wanted to.
 She may be a little selfish, out for her own gain and glory, but she never stepped out while in a relationship.
 With as much energy as she could muster, she pinched him, “I’m freshly pregnant, you do the math Mister, everybody’s asleep, as long as we’re quiet.”

 Slade gave her a sheepish grin.
 He felt stupid asking her a question like that, but he needed to hear her say it was his child.
 He knew underneath a hard layer of skin, Ebony wasn’t as cold hearted as she seemed, but after Ruby and the false pregnancy, he liked being reassured.

 He helped her back into bed and kissed her forehead, “I’m going to get Taisan, you stay put.”